 The timetable for each young person is personalised for them.
-Break times and lunch/dinner times are scheduled to reduce any overwhelming situations for these younger children.
+Break times and lunch/dinner times are scheduled to reduce any overwhelming situations for our primary children.

 All young people have access to a wide range of clinical input from an on-site Educational Psychologist, a Clinical Psychologist, a Speech and Language Therapist, a School Nurse and a Health Care Assistant.

 Our primary curriculum is personalised around each young person in order for them to have the greatest chance of achieving success and ultimately gaining the skills and qualifications needed for them to move on to the next phase of their life.
 We work with our young people to support them in understanding routine, structure, enjoying playing games, being able to take turns, form meaningful relationships, develop self-confidence and self-esteem and discover and reignite a passion for learning.